Sprouting Success

 ANIMAL HEALTH CENTER

-The Charles and Claire Jacobsen Animal Health Center is set to become an interactive, experiential animal facility that embraces hands-on learning, supporting the next generation of leaders in veterinary medicine, animal healthcare and animal agriculture.
+The Charles and Claire Jacobson Animal Health Center is set to become an interactive, experiential animal facility that embraces hands-on learning, supporting the next generation of leaders in veterinary medicine, animal healthcare and animal agriculture.
 The College of Agriculture, Food and Environmental Sciences offers one of the largest animal sciences programs in the country, with 75% of students entering with a desire to become a veterinarian – and is poised to serve as a much needed pipeline for students who seek to enter a career in large animal veterinary care.

 The center, located off of Via Carta Road, will be walking distance to the Oppenheimer Family Equine Center and horse paddocks.
 New student housing designated for students who work in one of the college’s 15 student-run production facilities is also being constructed nearby.